Updated: May 31

 That is actually very easy to do with a sky tracker, as you can start seeing some nebulosity with just one shot of about 90 seconds.
 It is not impossible to do either with just a tripod and a DSLR camera as long as you take many exposures.

-You can capture this target with a telephoto lens (300mm in our case, see image below) or using a wider lens, as seen near the California Nebula on Number VIII.
+You can capture this target with a telephoto lens (300mm in our case, see image below) or using a wider lens, as seen near the California Nebula.

-Click HERE to see our image of Messier 45 taken with a telescope.
+See our image of M45 taken with a telescope.

 The California Nebula is a beautiful, elongated nebula with a red tint.
-It ressembles the state of California, hence its name.
+It resembles the state of California, hence its name.
 You can easily capture this target with a telephoto lens, but we recommend the use of an Ha filter.
-If you do not have one, try photographing it widefield, like on our image below!
-You can also frame it rigth to get M45, the Pleiades star cluster in there.
+If you do not have one, try photographing it widefield, like in our image below!
+You can also frame it right to get M45, the Pleiades star cluster in there.